jsherman1/camel-master-ftp/README.md

 camel-master-ftp
 ================

-Example Camel project which demonstrate the use of the Camel Master Component in Fuse Fabric
+Example Camel project which demonstrate the use of the Camel Master Component in Fuse Fabric with a FTP Endpoint

 This project provides and example camel route in blueprint that works should work in JBoss Fuse 6.0 using the Camel Master Component